-Singer-songwriter Dom Flemons’ newest album, Black Cowboys, takes a rarely seen look into a nearly lost piece American history.
-Its 18 tracks are a mix of originals, traditional folk tunes, and many seldom-heard songs that chronicle the role played by African-Americans in settling the West after emancipation in the 19th century.
+Singer-songwriter Dom Flemons’ newest album, Black Cowboys, takes a rarely seen look into a nearly lost piece of American history.
+It's a mix of originals, traditional folk tunes, and many seldom-heard songs that chronicle the role played by African-Americans in settling the West after emancipation in the 19th century.
 Flemons’ is a fifth-generation Arizonan and a former Flagstaff resident, and tomorrow he returns as one of the headliners at Pickin’ in the Pines.
-For the latest installment of KNAU’s series Eats and Beats, I had a chance to talk with Flemons about the very personal genesis of Black Cowboys.
+For the latest installment of KNAU’s series Eats and Beats, Flemons talks about the very personal genesis of Black Cowboys.

 Dom Flemons: I came across a book called “The Negro Cowboys” that talked about how one in four cowboys who helped settle the West were African-American cowboys.
 And being an African-American person that’s half African-American, half Mexican-American from the Southwest, I just found that to be a fascinating story.
 It really gave me a sense that there’s a bigger story that needs to be told about black cowboys and African-American pioneers of the West.
 You have people coming from slavery and emancipation and then through their hard work and perseverance in spite of the obstacles they had they were able to create a new social order that still influences us to this day.

 DF: Bones Hooks was one of the first African-Americans to settle in Amarillo, Texas, and he made the first black community out there.
 And at first he was born into slavery and then he moved off the plantation after emancipation.
 And by being one of settlers out West, he was able to create friendships and relationships with the people out there to where he was able to do things that in segregated times black people weren’t allowed to do, and that included walking through front doors and being able to speak his mind freely.